 Third-Party Insurance on Vehicles

-- It covers the other driver, any passengers in the insured car, and any pedestrians who may have gotten injured during the incident
+- It covers the other driver, any passengers in the insured car, and pedestrians who may have been injured during the incident.

-- The price depends on a variety of factors, such as the mileage, regular driving distance, driver’s age, location, and more
+- The price depends on various factors, such as mileage, regular driving distance, driver’s age, location, and more.

 - Generally, third-party auto insurance is about $1,000 to $1,600 annually for coverage up to $300,000.